 - Improve federal agencies' energy and water management programs, such as 50001 Ready, by integrating audits.

-FEMP is also developing template statements of work for federal agencies to procure EISA-compliant audit services.
+FEMP developed template statements of work for federal agencies to procure EISA-compliant audit services.
 These templates will be for remote and on-site audits.

 - FEMP Basic On-Site Audit Scope of Work Background and Instructions for Use

 - FEMP Desk Audit Scope of Work Background and Instructions for Use

 FEMP is developing the FEMP Consolidated Facility Management Guidance, which will be available early 2021.